pablodecm/phd_thesis/src/101_chapter_1.md

 $$ {#eq:scalar_cov_der}
-The minimal form for scalar field potential $V(\phi)$, constructed ad-hoc to provide a degenerate vacuum states and a local maximum, a required condition for spontaneous symmetry breaking can be expressed as:
+The minimal form for scalar field potential $V(\phi)$, constructed ad-hoc to provide a degenerate vacuum states and a local maximum - a required condition for spontaneous symmetry breaking.
+The simplest potential may be expressed as:
 $$
 V(\phi) = - \mu^2 \phi^\dagger \phi + \frac{1}{2} \lambda (\phi^\dagger \phi )^2
 $$ {#eq:scalar_potential}
 where both the quadratic $\mu^2$ and the quartic
-$\lambda$ self-interaction parameters are defined positive in this sign convention.
+$\lambda$ self-interaction parameters are defined positive with this sign convention.
 The resulting shape for the potential is often referred as *mexican hat*, and is depicted in [Figure @fig:mexican_hat].
 The presence of a potential minimum different from the origin